-The UNDP Seoul Policy Centre for Global Development Partnerships is part of the United Nations’ global development and knowledge network.
+The UNDP Seoul Policy Centre for Global Development Partnerships is part of the United Nations’ global development and policy network.
 The Policy Centre is central to supporting effective development cooperation, South-South and Triangular Cooperation and higher quality programming and action through cutting edge development research, policy dialogue and knowledge sharing on key development issues.

 - Represents UNDP in Korea

 - Shares Korea’s development experience with other countries

 - Performs pragmatic, policy-relevant research

 Korea’s rise from the rubble of the 1950-53 Korean War is a global development success story—one that many developing countries wish to learn from.

 From 1966 to 2009, UNDP supported the people and Government of Korea on their unique development path, delivering over 270 projects with a total budget of $107 million, covering areas such as rural development, water management, industrial development, environmental protection, and social development, with skills development as a cross-cutting theme.

 From 1997, UNDP started working with Korea on international cooperation.
 In 2010, UNDP closed its country office as Korea joined the Development Assistance Committee of the Organization for Economic Co-operation and Development (OECD), affirming its status as a developed economy and a significant contributor of development aid.
 In 2011, the UNDP Seoul Policy Centre (USPC) opened, and a new form of cooperation began between the Republic of Korea and UNDP, with USPC sharing Korea’s development experience with other developing countries.